← Back to Automation Failure Modes

 Lead Qualification Failure: The Cost of Automated Friction

-In modern B2B sales, the "Speed to Lead" metric is king.
-Companies invest millions in automation to ensure that as soon as a form is submitted, a salesperson is notified.
+In modern B2B sales, the "Speed-to-Lead" metric is king.
+Companies invest in automation to ensure that as soon as a form is submitted, a salesperson is notified.
 However, this obsession with velocity has created a dangerous byproduct: The Routing Paradox.
 By focusing purely on speed, organizations often route high-intent leads to the wrong stakeholders, or worse, bury them in "unqualified" queues due to flawed scoring models.

 Use this diagnostic to calculate the "Lead Fallout Rate" currently affecting your automated routing stack.